Cricle/Ao.SavableConfig/README.md

 It can two way bind configuration.

-The MS configuration provider file -> string map/class properties way to fetch configuration, and the project support string map/class properties -> file way to save the configuration change.
-And it can dynamic proxy the configuration, it can bind at wpf, xamarin, uwp...
-When it use configuration UI!
+The MS configurations provider `File -> Map` way.

+The project support `Map changed -> File` way.

+- It support configuration dynamic proxy.
+- It can use data binding at wpf, xamarin, avaloniaui...
-And it can auto save, when change the configuration!
+- It can auto save, when the configuration is changed!

-And it support proxy setting class, simple modify class property to change properties, and auto save the configuration!
+- It can auto proxy your profile class, modify property auto modify configuration.

 ## Why it can do that